swyxm/portfolio-template-for-everyone/README.md

-# Deprecated Portfolio Template
+# Deprecated Portfolio Template now for Everyone!

-> **⚠️ This is a deprecated portfolio template for public use**

-A minimalist, slate-aesthetic portfolio website built with Next.js 15, React 19, and Tailwind CSS.
-This template was originally created to test [v0.dev](https://v0.dev) capabilities and has since been open-sourced for the community to fork and build upon.
+A minimalist, desconstructed, slate-aesthetic portfolio website built with Next.js 15, React 19, and Tailwind CSS.
+This template was originally created to test [v0.dev](https://v0.dev) capabilities and I've since open-sourced it for anyone to fork and build upon.

 ## ✨ Features